-- Paste the following query in the Expression box including all quote marks: "building" != 'NULL' AND "building" != 'no'
+- Paste the following query into the Expression box including all quote marks: "building" != 'NULL' AND "building" != 'no'

-- Click Select.
+- Click Select features.
 You should see the building features selected in the map.

-- In the map table of contents, right-click the cayenne_polygons layer and click Save As...
+- In the map table of contents, right-click the cayenne_polygons layer and click Export -> Save Features as....

 - Choose Esri shapefile as the format and specify an output location.
 Select the Save only selected features option.
 Then click OK.